- 06 Jul 2023

 No, currently document automator only works for Google Docs.

 If no folder is specified, then the document will be added to the “My Drive” folder in Google.

-- You can select an existing view with the desired sort in the "Find records" action step.
+- By selecting an existing view with the desired sort in the "Find records" action step.

-- Or you can create a new view just for Document Automator with the sort you prefer.
-You'll choose that view in the "Find records" step and the document will inherit the same sorting.
+- Or by creating a new view for the document automator with the sort you prefer; choose that view in the "Find records" step, and the document will inherit the same sorting.